DanielSank/DanielSank.github.io/_posts/2016-12-25-super_metroid_prologue.md

 # Close your eyes

-Go back to the beginning of the prologue and watch again, this time with your eyes closed, and listen through that first minute.
+Replay the prologue with your eyes closed, and listen through that first minute.
 You may not have even noticed the music the first time, and that's what makes *Super Metroid's* sound so great: it is inseparable from the rest of the game.
 Notice how visceral is the sound of the larva hatching, and how far reaching seem the synthesized choral voices.
 You're only a minute into this game and you can hear that you're in the midst of a space opera.